nitecascade/solid-funicular/Readme_community.rst

-There are two software packages here:
+There are two software packages in the **python-louvain** world:

-1. C implementation of the Louvain Community Detection Algorithm, downloaded from::
+1. C implementation of the Louvain Community Detection Algorithm, download from::

     https://sourceforge.net/projects/louvain/